Inside Abercrombie’s Plot To Win Over Gen Z, Where Everyone’s A Cool Kid

 Jeffries’s brand of elitism worked like a charm for more than a decade. allowing him to transform Abercrombie from an irrelevant outdoor clothier to a multibillion-dollar powerhouse.
 But then, Abercrombie’s fate took a turn.
 Starting with the 2008 recession, the company’s revenues went into a tailspin, and unlike many other retailers, it never recovered.
 In 2012, its share price began to tank.

 Retail analysts attribute this decline to a cocktail of toxic ingredients.
 Part of it had to do with the fact that cheaper fast-fashion brands dominated the post-recession market, making Abercrombie’s high price point seem too expensive.
 Then there was the fact that Abercrombie never invested much in customer service, famously preferring to hire unqualified staff that looked like the models in its catalogs instead of experienced personnel.
-One customer service index found that Abercrombie was most hated retailer in history, famously beating out Walmart.
+One customer service index found that Abercrombie had the lowest rating out of 22 companies in 2015, famously beating out Walmart.

 And then there was the company’s racist and discriminatory behavior that many believe was what really did Abercrombie in.
 Since the early 2000s, Abercrombie had been making T-shirts with offensive slogans on them, including one featuring two slant-eyed Asian men saying, “Wong Brothers: Two Wongs Can Make It White,” and another saying, “I had a nightmare I was a brunette.”
 This prompted many teens to boycott the brand.